hwixley/WYX-CLI/README.md

 <!-- 4. `gnew <mydir/org> <repo>`: create and initialize a new directory as a git repository -->
 5. `nbranch <name?>`: create a new branch
 6. `pr`: create a PR against the default branch from the current branch
-7. `bpr`: checkout changes to a new branch and create a PR from this branch
+7. `bpr <name?>`: checkout changes to a new branch and create a PR from this branch

 ### Quick-access URLs
 1. `repo`: go to the respective GitHub repository url on the default branch from your current directory